Did it start with the ring, the list, the calling, the journey or the question? Or much earlier? Let’s start with the calling.

 Exploring the Embraces Together

 Developing the method, exploring the new terrain and drawing the map has been a challenging and beautiful journey.
-It hasn’t always been easy to balance between friendship and advancing the project; swinging between being part of a team and a leader, balancing between the personal relations and the planet.
-I’ve done my best, and I’m immensely grateful for everything and to everyone.
+It hasn’t always been easy to balance between friendship and advancing the project, swinging between being part of a team and a leader, balancing between personal relations and the planet.
+I’ve done my best, and I’m immensely grateful for everything and everyone.

 The Journey Continues